 1. Peppermint Oil

-Spiders don’t like the strong smell of peppermint oil.
-Spiders use tiny hairs on their leg to sense vibration and smell.
-The strong odor of peppermint oil overwhelms the spider.
+Spiders don’t like peppermint oil and find it off-putting on their skin.
+Spiders have fine hairs on their leg that allow them to sense vibration and smell.
+The scent of peppermint oil overwhelms the spider.

-Many insecticides use peppermint oil as one of the ingredients for spider repellent sprays.
+Many insecticides include peppermint oil as one of the ingredients for spider repellent sprays.
 The peppermints and other essential oils contain a chemical called monoterpenoids, which are fumigants and have insecticidal properties.